-But the outbreak is rapidly expanding with nearly confirmed cases in China.
+But the outbreak is rapidly expanding with newly confirmed cases in China.

 “We’re beginning to see information about the transmissibility [of the coronavirus] which seems to be fairly high,” said William Aldis, a former senior WHO official and country representative for Thailand.
 “As far as becoming a pandemic, the virus has to be lethal in a high proportion of affected cases, and we don’t know that yet.”